 Greetings and salutations!
 The Collector here once again welcoming you to a amazing Wednesday slate over on FanDuel.
 We have quite a few pitchers to use today, but I’m going to focus on my boy Yu Darvish at $11,200.
 He’s one of my favorite pitchers in the game right now, as I love his stuff and wish/hope he’d stay healthy.
 Darvish’s K/9 is down a bit this year, but I expect it to start rise back to his career norm and this is the start it begins to do so.
 Today he gets the really good San Diego Padres… San Diego let AJ Griffin get a complete game shut out yesterday, that’s how good they are.
 This seems very easy to me and even though it’ll be popular, I think you need to go with Darvish today.

 Now on to the picks…

-New to DraftKings?
+New to FanDuel?
 Scared of feeling like a small fish in a big pond?
-Well try out this 10 teamer of Razzball writers and friends to wet your DK whistle.
-Just remember to sign up through us before you do.
-It’s how we know you care!
-If you still feel helpless and lonely, be sure to subscribe to the DFSBot for your daily baseball plays.Please, blog, may I have some more?
+Well be sure to read our content and subscribe to the DFSBot for your daily baseball plays.
+Just remember to sign up through us before jumping into the fray.
+It’s how we know you care!Please, blog, may I have some more?